honey-team/ufpy-website/docs/useful_classes/udict.md

 ### \_\_getitem\_\_(key: KT | int | slice) -> UDict[KT, VT, DV] | VT { data-toc-label="\_\_getitem\_\_(key)" }

-Returns value for one key, or UDict for multiply keys provided with slice.
+Returns the value for a single key, or a UDict for multiple keys provided with a slice.

+!!! warning "Indexes starting at 1."

 Arguments:
 #### `key: KT | int | slice` { data-toc-label="key" }